Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Introduction

 Ovarian cancer is the eighth most common malignancy in women worldwide \cite{Sung2021}.
-It is notoriously difficult to detect and diagnose, with ineffective screening \cite{Menon2021} and vague symptoms similar to those caused by menopause \cite{Ebell2016}.
+It is notoriously difficult to detect and diagnose, with ineffective screening \cite{Menon2021} and non-specific symptoms similar to those caused by menopause \cite{Ebell2016}.
 Encompassing primary malignant tumours of the ovaries, fallopian tubes, and peritoneum, the disease has often started to spread within the abdomen at the time of diagnosis (FIGO \cite{Berek2021} Stage 3).
-This typical late stage at diagnosis makes ovarian cancer a particularly deadly disease, with the 314,000 new cases diagnosed each year translating to 207,000 deaths a year globally \cite{Sung2021}.
+This typical late stage at diagnosis makes ovarian cancer a particularly deadly disease, with the 314,000 new cases diagnosed each year translating to 207,000 deaths per year globally \cite{Sung2021}.

 Most ovarian cancers are carcinomas (cancers of epithelial origin) which predominantly fall into five histological subtypes: high-grade serous, low-grade serous, clear cell, endometrioid, and mucinous.
-Non-epithelial ovarian cancers are rare and include germ cell, sex cord-stromal, and mesenchymal tumours.
+Non-epithelial ovarian cancers are much less common and include germ cell, sex cord-stromal, and mesenchymal tumours.
 Ovarian cancer subtypes differ morphologically and prognostically and have varying treatment options \cite{Kobel2008}.
-High-grade serous carcinoma is by far the most common form of ovarian cancer, accounting for approximately 70\% of all cases \cite{Prat2014}.
+High-grade serous carcinoma is the most common form of ovarian cancer, accounting for approximately 70\% of all cases \cite{Prat2014}.